Wheat: For disease resistance

 Fusarium head blight resistance (FHB, Fusarium ear blight) is an important breeding target.
 Marker-assisted breeding panels involving kompetitive allele specific PCR can be used.
 A KASP genetic marker for a pore-forming toxin-like gene provides FHB resistance.

 In 2003 the first resistance genes against fungal diseases in wheat were isolated.
 In 2021, novel resistance genes were identified in wheat against powdery mildew and wheat leaf rust.

 Modified resistance genes have been tested in transgenic wheat and barley plants.

-To create hybrid vigor
+To create hybrid vigour

-Because wheat self-pollinates, creating hybrid seed to provide heterosis, hybrid vigor (as in F1 hybrids of maize), is extremely labor-intensive; the high cost of hybrid wheat seed has kept farmers from adopting them widely despite nearly 90 years of effort.
-Commercial hybrid wheat seed has been produced using chemical hybridizing agents, plant growth regulators that interfere with pollen development, or naturally occurring cytoplasmic male sterility systems.
+Because wheat self-pollinates, creating hybrid seed to provide heterosis, hybrid vigour (as in F1 hybrids of maize), is extremely labour-intensive; the high cost of hybrid wheat seed has kept farmers from adopting them widely despite nearly 90 years of effort.
+Commercial hybrid wheat seed has been produced using chemical hybridising agents, plant growth regulators that interfere with pollen development, or naturally occurring cytoplasmic male sterility systems.
 Hybrid wheat has been a limited commercial success in France, the United States and South Africa.

 Synthetic hexaploids made by crossing the wild goatgrass wheat ancestor Aegilops tauschii, and other Aegilops, with durum wheats are being deployed, increasing the genetic diversity of cultivated wheats.